CarstenAgerskov/skill-the-cows-lists/README.md

 Be careful about using the word 'list' when you name the lists in Remember The Milk.
 For instance, the skill can handle a list called 'grocery' OR a list called 'grocery list', but if you have BOTH, the skill will only find the 'grocery list'.

 #### Undo
-You can undo the last operation, within 2 minutes, for example:
+If an operation makes changes to your lists or tasks, it can be undone within 2 minutes, for example:
-* You: "Hey Mycroft, add task to list Inbox"
+* You: "Hey Mycroft, add task to list inbox"
 * Mycroft: "Task was added to list inbox"
 * You: "Hey Mycroft, undo"
-* Mycroft: "I have removed task from list inbox again" The words undo, revert, roll back, restore can be used
+* Mycroft: "I have removed task from list inbox again" The words "undo", "revert", "roll back" and "restore" can be used

 #### Read list
 Read the tasks on a list: